sluugdemogithub/gh-slides/_slides/github-demo.md

 The even better news is that it was likely hosted on GitHub given that over 20 millions public projects are hosted there.
 This talk will be about GitHub.
+Not all of GitHub, as that would take several days without rest or bathroom breaks.